Musician outdoors looking upwards wearing headphones around his neck

 It’s not just the volume levels but the duration, and the duration is cumulative.
 It’s not like at midnight everything resets for the next day.
 Musicians have to take into account not just their musical exposure but what happens over the week.
 Day-to-day sounds, like being on a tube for example, can have an effect on a musician’s exposure.

-Fiona Butterworth — Senior Clinical Audiologist at Harley Street Hearing
+Fiona Butterworth — Clinical Lead at Harley Street Hearing

 Partners